 But, by looking at the studies and researches we found that using coffee grounds for cacti is negative more than positive.

 The arguments that support its usage are not supported by studies.
 And at the same time, the imagined benefits of its usage can be obtained from other resources like rainwater.
-Without the risk of altering the soil structure and most importantly without putting your cactus under the caffeine stress.
+Without the risk of altering the soil structure and most importantly without putting your cactus under caffeine stress.
+For more detailed information and a holistic perspective on caring for potted plants and mastering Container Gardening, Get my book Container Gardening: A Step-by-Step Practical Guide.